mtgjson/mtgjson-website/docs/data-models/card-token/README.md

 # Card (Token)

-The Card (Token) data model describes the properties and values of a single token card.
+The Card (Token) Data Model describes the properties and values of a single token card.

 **Parent model:** [Set](/data-models/set/)
 **Parent property:** `tokens`